-God's original mission therefore, was to create communities that reflected God's way of being.
-God's desire is for deep, connected, integrated communities from which creation's potential can be developed and God's glory reflected.
+God's original mission therefore, was to create communities that reflected his way of being.
+Deep, connected, integrated communities from which creation's potential can be developed and God's glory reflected is God's desire for us.
 The important point to note here is that God invites us to do this as free people.

-The words 'creativity' and 'community' describe so much of what it means to be made in God's image.
-Humans are social and creative beings and, as we grow in these areas, we become more fully human, more fully alive, more glorious.
+The words creativity and community describe so much of what it means to be made in God's image.
+Humans are social and creative beings and as we grow in these areas we become more fully human; more fully alive, more glorious.